PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

 #### Using dynamically loaded `Text` assets

 As previously discussed, images and sounds can be used directly but text can only be accessed during startup.
-As such, a bundle load triggers a full engine restart (which in our admittedly small tests, isn't noticeable) meaning that you can check for the existence of a text item at start up and use it if available.
+As such, a bundle load triggers a full engine restart (which in our admittedly small tests, isn't noticeable) with the current game state preserved.
+This means that you can check for the existence of a text item (and indeed any asset) at start up and use it if and when it becomes available.